verify-on-device

 - Call

-mobile_list_elements_on_screenimmediately after the action. - If the expected target element is NOT present, call
+mobile_list_elements_on_screenafter the action. - If the expected target element is NOT present, call

 mobile_list_elements_on_screenagain.
 Each tool round-trip takes ~1-2 seconds, which provides sufficient implicit delay. - Repeat up to 5 times.